Lawmakers move to help veterans at risk of losing their homes

 "This is horrifying," Miles told NPR in November.
 "I'm scared to death that we're about to lose our home."

-After NPR first reported on the problem, the VA stopped the foreclosures and announced a 6 month pause while it worked to roll-out a fix.
+After NPR first reported on the problem, the VA stopped the foreclosures and announced a six month pause while it worked to roll out a fix.

 The sponsors of Thursday's bill say their legislation could play a key role.
 It would make clear that the VA has the authority to restart the program that it shut down back in 2022.